The Imposter Syndrome Intensive

 But you know the cost of getting there:

-• The compulsion to give away free coaching in the DMs, even though you promised yourself two months ago that you’d stop doing that
+• The compulsion to give away free coaching in the DMs, even though you promised yourself months ago that you'd stop doing that

 • And spending an hour scanning for negative reactions from your audience after you go live